Owning a dog is a huge commitment. Refresh your knowledge of responsible dog ownership with our complete guide.

 Training your dog is not only a great way to help them become well-behaved, confident members of the family, but also a great opportunity to play and bond with your pet.

-Teaching ‘sit’ and ‘stay’ commands helps calm down boisterous behaviour, and training them to come when you call their name is an essential part of keeping them safe while out and about.
+Teaching ‘sit’ and ‘stay’ commands helps calm down boisterous behaviour and training them to come when you call their name is an essential part of keeping them safe while out and about.

 Similarly, behavioural training, such as being gentle around children and older people, helps them develop into a friendly, safe and sociable pet.

 Owners aren’t the only ones who can help train their dog.
 Regular socialisation with other dogs of all ages and breeds helps your pet understand good dog manners.
+For new puppy owners, socialisation is essential, read more here.

-Dogs can be very curious and the home environment has plenty of opportunities to explore.
+Dogs can be very curious, and the home environment has plenty of opportunities to explore.
 While they find different sights, smells and sounds highly stimulating, they’re not always aware that their inquisitive nature can land them in trouble.

 - Keep medications, cleaning products and other hazardous chemicals in high cupboards, well out of reach.